zuozhenggh/learning-library/security-library/database/data-safe/register-autonomous-database/register-autonomous-database.md

 3. Click the name of your target database to view its registration details.

-    - On the **Target Database Details** tab, you can view the target database name and description, OCID, when the target database was registered and the compartment to where the target database was registered.

-    - You can also view connection information, such as database type, database service name, and connection protocol (TCP or TLS).
-The connection information varies depending on the target database type.
+    - On the **Target Database Details** tab, you can view/edit the target database name and description.
+You can also view the Oracle Cloud Identifier (OCID), when the target database was registered, the compartment name to where the target database was registered, the database type (Autonomous Database) and the connection protocol (TLS).
+The information varies depending on the target database type.
+You have options to edit connection details (change the connection protocol), move the target database registration to another compartment, deregister the target database, and add tags.

-    - The **Target Database Details** page provides options to edit the target database name and description, edit connection details, update the Oracle Data Safe service account and password on the target database (applicable to non-Autonomous Databases), and download a SQL privilege script that enables features on your target database.

-    - From the **More Actions** menu, you can choose to move the target database to a different compartment, add tags, deactivate your target database, and deregister your target database.

 ## Task 4: Access and review Security Center